StephanieO-jpg/Fifa-IP6/README.md

 # Environment and tools

-Google colab Notebook
+1. Google colab Notebook
-Numpy
+2. Numpy
-Pandas
+3. Pandas
-Seaborn
+4. Seaborn
-Matplotlib
+5. Matplotlib
-Scikit-learn
+6. Scikit-learn

 # Bugs
-no known bugs
+No known bugs

 # License information with a copyright and date